Why Good Shorts Go Bad (Part 1): Herbalife

 The second mistake Ackman made was making erroneous assumptions regarding the key catalyst.
 Instead of focusing on a single, strong narrative that proves how HLF was likely to lose money for shareholders in the near future, Ackman focused much of his efforts lobbying the FTC in a very public manner, hoping the agency would be pressured to act against HLF.
 He essentially staked $1B on the catalyst that the FTC would take swift and devastating action against HLF, thus opting to short the company with a combination of equity and put options (which expired in early 2016).

 I suspect his strategy was to emphasize what he deemed as extremely unethical practices at HLF in public domains, in order to successfully pressure the FTC into action.
-However, as we have earlier established, time is no friend of the short-seller.
+However, as we have earlier established, time is no friend of the short seller.
 Ackman made the mistake of staking a fortune (and his reputation) on a catalyst that was inherently unpredictable.
 Despite the infamous sloth-like bureaucracy of American government agencies, Ackman assumed the FTC would probably act by early 2016, and again assumed the enforcement would be dire for the company's prospects.

 We're familiar with how that played out - the FTC took much longer than expected to take action against HLF, and the company even rallied on news that a settlement was near.
 Although I believe the terms of the FTC's settlement does pose an existential threat to HLF's business over time, markets have viewed it positively and shorts have been left feeling very unsatisfied.
 This key catalyst has definitely not played out as expected due to too much faith resting on the timing and magnitude of adverse FTC action.